Ankitphy/Ankitphy/README.md

 - 👋 Hi, I’m @Ankitphy
 - 👀 I’m interested in ...
 Computer Science, Music etc
 - 🌱 I’m currently learning ...
 Data Science and Applications
 - 💞️ I’m looking to collaborate on ...
-Intersting Web development projects
+Interesting Web development projects
 - 📫 How to reach me ...

 <!---